simongui/cloudraker/README.md

 # Cloudraker
-Cloudraker is a MySQL Docker clustering management tool.
+Cloudraker is a MySQL Docker cluster management tool.